-Raptor perches and deterrent triangles were installed periodically along a 25 mile electric line path from near Holcomb, Kansas to 12 miles south of Scott City, Kansas.
+Raptor perches and deterrent triangles were installed periodically along a 25-mile electric line path from near Holcomb, Kansas, to 12 miles south of Scott City, Kansas.
 Although the triangles seemed to deter raptors from setting on cross-arms where the triangles were installed, the perches did not assure that the raptor would utilize the higher perch rather than the cross-arm.
 The logical conclusion was that raptor perches had limited use, but deterrent triangles could help prevent raptor electrocutions on cluttered structures that would be otherwise difficult to cover up.
 Birds do not always sit on the highest point on a structure; they often sit on a lower point and use the structure for shade on hot summer days.

 Wrapping sheet metal around specific poles approximately 15 feet off the ground has proven effective in reducing the number of raccoon electrocutions.
 The sheet metal prevents the raccoons from climbing high enough to come in contact with energized electric lines.

-Protecting squirrels from electrocution may seem of minor significance, however many of our customers feed these small animals and consider them personal friends in their backyard.
+Protecting squirrels from electrocution may seem of minor significance; however many of our customers feed these small animals and consider them personal friends in their backyard.
 As a matter of public relations, preventing the death of these friendly little backyard visitors is very significant.

 Underground electric lines are often damaged by gnawing rodents such as gophers.
 In areas known to be inhabited by gophers, all underground electric lines are installed in conduit to prevent such damage.